PatrickJS/awesome-angular/README.md

 #### Security

-* [Angular.io Security Guide](https://angular.io/guide/security) - brief security guidance including Preventing cross-site scripting (XSS), Sanitization and Content security policy.
+* [Angular.io Security Guide](https://angular.io/guide/security) - Brief security guidance including Preventing cross-site scripting (XSS), Sanitization and Content Security Policy.
-* So you thought you were safe using AngularJS?
-Think again!
-[Slides](https://www.owasp.org/images/4/46/OWASPLondon20170727_AngularJS.pdf), [Video](https://www.youtube.com/watch?v=3vuLPzjc4RI) - Lewis Ardern speaking at OWASP London 2017.
+* [Socket](https://socket.dev/) - Socket is a developer-first security platform that protects your code from both vulnerable and malicious dependencies.
+* [Synk](https://snyk.io/) - Snyk is a developer security platform that integrates directly into development tools, workflows, and automation pipelines.
+* [Github](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning) - Code scanning is available for all public repositories on GitHub.com.
+You can turn on secret scanning and use Code QL to secure your repos.
+* [Github Skills](https://skills.github.com/) - Guided interactive tutorials for Code Security and analysis are available.

 #### Authentication